bullets-vim/bullets.vim/README.md

 - [ ] allow <C-cr> for return without creating a bullet
 - [x] create a text object for bullets
 - [ ] create a text object for bullet list indentation
-- [x] create a text object for todos
+- [x] create a text object for checkboxes
 - [ ] detect lists that have multiline bullets (should have no empty lines between lines).